• Home

 Table of Content:

-3. Can We Create a Scatter Plot with 3 Variables?
+4. Can We Create a Scatter Plot with 2 or More Variables in Excel?

-6. Why Do We Use Scatter Plot Graph?
+8. Why Do We Use a Scatter Plot Graph in Excel with 3 and 2 Variables?

-This chart communicates insights using dots or markers between its x and y-axes.
+This chart communicates insights using dots or markers between its x-axis and y-axis.
 Essentially, each of the chart’s dots appears “scattered”, hence its name.
-You can use the Scatter Plot to compare three key variables in your data to determine the relationships.
+You can use the XY graph in Excel to compare three key variables in your data to determine the relationships.

 The values for each dot are encoded by: